James Holland (author)

+James Holland (born 27 June 1970) is an English popular historian, author and broadcaster, who specialises in the history of the Second World War.

+Holland has written novels and non-fiction history books focusing on the Second World War, and presented documentaries for television and radio.
+He is the co-founder and co-chair of the annual Chalke Valley History Festival, and co-hosts the We Have Ways Of Making You Talk podcast with Al Murray.

+On 20 August 2025, Holland was sanctioned by the Russian government as a response to UK sanctions on Russian companies and individuals in connection to the war in Ukraine.

 Early life and education

 Holland was born in Salisbury, Wiltshire.
-He was educated at Chafyn Grove School, Salisbury, and King's School, Bruton, and in 1992 attained a BA degree in History from St Chad's College, Durham.
-His elder brother Tom Holland is also a writer and historian.
+He was educated at Chafyn Grove School, Salisbury, and King's School, Bruton, and in 1992 attained a BA degree in history from St Chad's College, Durham.
+His elder brother Tom Holland is a writer and historian.

 Career

 Holland has written both novels and non-fiction history books focusing on the Second World War, and has presented documentary programming about WWII for television and radio.

-He is also the co-founder, co-chair and programme director of the annual Chalke Valley History Festival, which is the largest festival dedicated entirely to history in the UK.
+He is the co-founder, co-chair and programme director of the annual Chalke History Festival (formally Chalke Valley History Festival), which is the largest festival dedicated entirely to history in the UK.

-Holland and Al Murray produce the We Have Ways Of Making You Talk podcast.
+Holland and Al Murray are the hosts of the We Have Ways Of Making You Talk podcast.